 The Silent Chain: Sugar → Nerve Damage → Injury → Infection

 Step 1 — High blood sugar.
-Uncontrolled glucose damages the small blood vessels feeding your skin and nerves, and weakens immunity, so infections spread faster and wounds heal slower.
+Uncontrolled glucose damages the small vessels feeding your skin and nerves, and weakens immunity, so infections spread faster and wounds heal slower.

 Step 2 — Nerve damage (diabetic neuropathy).
 The most dangerous turning point.
 Up to half of all people with diabetes develop nerve damage.
 When your foot nerves are affected, you lose sensation — you may not feel a cut, a blister, or even a stone in your shoe.
 Toes can curl, and dry, cracked skin lets bacteria in.